Working branch

 Visual Editor uses webhooks to listen for updates to the working branch in its remote repository, then immediately updates the local branch.

-The target branch is only used during the publishing process.
+The content publishing branch is only used during the publishing process.

-Keeping the working branch in sync with changes committed to the target branch must be handled separately.
-This process may be able to be automated, depending on your preferred workflow.
+Keeping the working branch in sync with changes committed to the content publishing branch must be handled separately.
+This should not be needed if content changes are made from the visual editor exclusively.

 # Configure branches

-You can override these defaults from your visual editor settings or when you create a new site.
+You can override these defaults from your visual editor settings or when you enable visual editing for the first time.

 # Change working branch